Lie Detection: How Can It Play Bigger Roles In Psychology & Law By Len Nieuwoudt

 By spending the time teaching people how to make use of the various lie detection tools, you can assist in finding the truth and the results being used in legal proceedings.
 This can pose a challenge as both parties will need to agree to the lie detection test being used.

-The only way in which you are able to get someone to take a polygraph test is if they give written consent.
+The only way in which you are able to get someone to take a polygraph test in UK is if they give written consent.
 Once they have done that, you will need to go through the questions that will be asked in the test to ensure that there is no misunderstanding in what is being asked.
 It is for this reason, understanding psychological behaviour and queues are important as you are giving the person the opportunity to somewhat prepare for the test.

 The other challenge that you might face is that people respond differently to certain situations and every person may have different trigger points based on past experiences.
 Because of this, it can result in discrepancies when only these lie detection tools are made use of.